 Often, these kinds of investments are made for a long term commitment though, as single pieces, do offer the flexibility of divisibility should you need to sell your silver.
 With the Silver Britannia, you can also benefit from your investment being Capital Gains Tax free meaning any profits on resale are yours to keep, free from tax.
 As silver offers a lower price point than gold, investors can select a range of silver collector’s coins for the same price as the equivalent value in gold.

 All of the rare and collectable silver coins that pass through our team of numismatists at Physical Gold are checked for authenticity, silver content and quality.
 We insist on only the highest standards for our customers and always ensure that our pre-owned coins are authentic.
 Only through these quality checks can we make sure that every rare coin we offer is genuine.
 We also offer a buyback guarantee on purchases from us.

-Many investors look to the rare silver coins market for an opportunity to further diversify their silver holding.
-In addition to a balanced portfolio of other forms of physical silver and gold, collectible silver coins offer a layer of security against just the price of silver alone.
-The inherent historical or collectible value of these coins means that a market for these pieces exists even in a downturn of the price of high-commodities.
+Many investors look to the rare and collectable coins market for an opportunity to further diversify their silver holding.
+In addition to a balanced portfolio of other forms of physical silver and gold, silver collectable coins offer a layer of security against just the price of silver alone.
+The inherent historical or collectable value of these coins means that a market for these pieces exists even in a downturn of the price of high-commodities.